kusterlab/enrichment-server/README.md

 <i>Input</i>

-A list of proteins for each experiment.
+A list of gene names representing proteins that are differentially regulated in each experiment.
 E.g.:

 ```